-Judge clears Montgomery officer of assault conviction for slamming knee into handcuffed suspect’s neck
+Judge clears Montgomery officer of assault conviction for slamming knee into handcuffed suspect

 After his encounter with Moris, Pesoa was taken to jail.
 He ultimately pleaded guilty to attempting to sell psilocybin mushrooms.

 Pesoa was not in court Monday.
-His father addressed the court, saying their family felt fortunate that his son was not paralyzed or killed from the knee strike.
+His father addressed the court, saying the family felt fortunate that Pesoa was not paralyzed or killed from the knee strike.

-In June 2020, he sued Moris and Montgomery County for battery and other claims.
+In June 2020, Pesoa sued Moris and Montgomery County over the encounter.
 That matter is pending.

-“Today’s disposition doesn’t change the fact that one Montgomery County jury has found Office Moris guilty in the criminal court,” Pesoa’s civil attorney, Timothy Maloney, said Wednedsay.
-“He was convicted because he slammed his knee into a man who was handcuffed and lying face down.
+“Today’s disposition doesn’t change the fact that one Montgomery County jury has found Office Moris guilty in the criminal court,” Pesoa’s civil attorney, Timothy Maloney, said Wednesday.
+“He was convicted because he slammed his knee into a man who was handcuffed and lying facedown.
 The county executive called the video of this ‘horrifying.’
 Now a civil jury will decide how to hold Montgomery County accountable for their officer’s behavior.”